465583030/mgostore/README.md

 # mgostore
-An ORM like adaptor to store structs in mongo DB
+An ORM like adaptor to store structs in mongo DB.
+This heavily uses the external mongo library [mgo](http://labix.org/mgo)

 ## Description
-This package is designed in such a way that it could be used easily to have operations on models.
+This package is designed in such a way that it could be used easily to have operations on models (structs which can be stored as documents in mongo).

 We would create a model called `MyAwesomeModel`
 Create a struct with the field.
-It should compulsorily have one field, viz., `Id` which is the `\_id` in the mongoDB storage.
+It should compulsorily have one field, viz., `ID` which is the `\_id` in the mongoDB storage.
 This is of type `bson.ObjectId`, so you will need to parse it into Hex string when you get it as a string from GET requests.

 For fields which you do not want to show up in the json responses have the tag `json:"-"` Binary json tags would be used to unmarshall this struct to the mongoDb document.